 Function realloc [src]

-This function requests a new byte size for an existing allocation, which can be larger, smaller, or the same size as the old memory allocation.
+This function requests a new size for an existing allocation, which can be larger, smaller, or the same size as the old memory allocation.
+The result is an array of new_n items of the same type as the existing allocation.
 If new_n is 0, this is the same as free and it always succeeds. old_mem may have length zero, which makes a new allocation.
 This function only fails on out-of-memory conditions, unlike: remap which returns null when the Allocator implementation cannot do the realloc more efficiently than the caller resize which returns false when the Allocator implementation cannot change the size without relocating the allocation.

 Prototype